Frequently Asked Questions about COVID-19 Protocols at

 - We sourced plenty of PPE (masks, goggles, and full -face shields) and implemented required use in late March.

-- Even our building is prepared.
-Our HVAC systemwas uniquely designed to deliver six complete air changes per hour which means clean air, safer air, throughout the building.
+- Our building was prepared.
+Our uniquely designed HVAC system delivers six complete air changes per hour which means clean air, safer air, throughout the building.
 Our resident rooms have individual fresh air and filtration above the windows, both designed to increase safety and sanitation levels.

 - Our normal protocol includes rigorous daily disinfecting of resident rooms and common areas.
-We continue this and on every shift, disinfecting doors, handrails and other common areas.
+Additionally, during every shift staff disinfect doors, handrails and other common areas.

-- Family members who are providing end-of-life comfort for a resident are allowed into the building.
-Each family member is required to follow CDC screening criteria and are provided a mask, disinfectant for their hands, and are escorted to their loved ones room where they are required to remain for the duration of their visit.
+- Family members and essential care givers who are providing end-of-life comfort for a resident are allowed into the building.
+Each family member is required to follow CDC screening criteria and are provided a mask, disinfectant for their hands, and are escorted to the room of their loved one where they are required to remain for the duration of their visit.

 Are you still testing?